dbrugne/donut/README.md

 -- [x] remove nasty cloudinary.cloudinary code
--- [x] make add/edit picture work in all cases (inclusing "cancel") -- [x] re-Add a method on user model with "format" parameter (use in account/, user/ and #header) -- [ ] in chat and on account/edit pass only the cloudinary id and implement image loading on client side -- [-] configure well upload constrains (maxsize, format ..) => not supported by jQuery uploader -- [x] handle default image
+-- [x] make add/edit picture work in all cases (inclusing "cancel") -- [x] re-Add a method on user model with "format" parameter (use in account/, user/ and #header) -- [x] in chat and on account/edit pass only the cloudinary id and implement image loading on client side -- [-] configure well upload constrains (maxsize, format ..) => not supported by jQuery uploader -- [x] handle default image
--- [ ] add "delete" image (delete action in form and removing on clound) -- [ ] on image change "delete" previous image
+-- [ ] add "delete" image (delete action in form and removing on cloud) -- [ ] on image change "delete" previous image

 - Chat